How to Get to Lombok from Bali (& Around the Island): Complete Transport Guide 2026

 1. Official Airport Taxi (Most Common)

-Blue Bird (Lombok Taxi) operates metered services from the terminal.
-You'll find fixed-price counters inside arrivals—this removes the haggling hassle.
+Blue Bird, sometimes labeled Lombok Taxi, operates metered services from the terminal.
+You'll find fixed-price counters inside arrivals, which removes the haggling hassle.

 2. DAMRI Public Bus (Cheapest)

-DAMRI buses run from 7:00 AM to 10:00 PM with departures every 1-3 hours.
-Board at domestic or international arrivals and buy tickets at the DAMRI counter or via their app.
+DAMRI buses run from 7:00 AM to 10:00 PM with departures every 1–3 hours.
+Board at domestic or international arrivals and buy tickets at the DAMRI counter or through their app.

 To Mataram: $1.50